nxbt/dungeon-game/README.md

 The is a top-down rougelike-like game written in Java.
 Currently being worked on by Brendan Thompson adn Ethan  Bull-Vulpe.

 ##TODO high priority:
+* optimise visability polygons
 * Change all floats to doubles to improve percicion. (super happy fun times)
+* Add advanced descriptios and in game item wiki.
 * Finish adding effects to equipables.

+##TODO low priority:
 * Add 9 patch to render effect icons over.
-* optimise visability polygons

-##TODO low priority:
 * Add more enemies
 * Flesh out backstory
 * Lighting using a similar algorithm to visibility polygons (reqs visibility polygons).